a16z-infra/ai-town/ARCHITECTURE.md

 3. Execute many ticks for our time interval, alternating between feeding in inputs with `handleInput` and advancing the simulation with `tick`.
 4. Write the updated game state back to the database.

-The engine then schedules steps to run periodically.
-To avoid running steps when the game is idle, games can optionally declare if the game is currently idle and for how long with the `idleUntil` method.
-If the game is idle, the engine will automatically schedule the next step past the idleness period but also wake it up if an input comes in.

 One core invariant is that the game engine is fully "single-threaded" per world, so there are never two runs of an engine's step overlapping in time.
 Not having to think about race conditions or concurrency makes writing game